Twitter fights against Porter, van Onselen and Laming’s defamation threats

 The defamation action against Professor Gemma Carey by Porter, van Onselen and Laming is about exercising power and control, writes Hayden O'Connor.

 ON 27 OCTOBER, Professor Gemma Carey received three defamation concern notices in a single email.
-The email was sent by Rebekah Giles’ law firm Company (Giles) on behalf of Christian Porter, his close friend Peter van Onselen and disendorsed Liberal-National MP Andrew Laming.
+The email was sent by Rebekah Giles’ law firm (Giles) on behalf of Christian Porter, his close friend Peter van Onselen and disendorsed Liberal-National MP Andrew Laming.

 The three notices were served simultaneously in the one email which could suggest this legal action was discussed between Porter, van Onselen and Laming who together decided to flex, combine and abuse their power imbalance over Professor Carey.